Choosing a School

 Direct Payment Schools

-Schools that receive a direct payment on behalf of Opportunity Scholarship or ESA+ recipients.
+Direct Payment Schools are schools that receive a direct payment on behalf of Opportunity Scholarship or ESA+ recipients.
 To find out which schools accept direct payment, visit the list of Direct Payment Nonpublic Schools.

 ESA+ Reimbursement Schools

-Schools that choose not to receive funds directly from the K12 Programs.
+ESA+ Reimbursement Schools are schools that choose not to receive funds directly from the K12 Programs.
 Families who enroll their students in these schools pay tuition and fees out of pocket and are reimbursed by ESA+.

 - Your nonpublic school of choice must be registered with the North Carolina Division of Nonpublic Schools (DNPE) to use this option.
 To find out whether your school is registered with DNPE, visit DNPE’s website or consult the school.

 - ESA+ funds may be used to cover the costs required for a student to enroll in a public school other than the public school where the student is assigned to attend.
-Consult your school district regarding policies for attending an out-of-district school.
+Enrolling in an out-of-district school is contingent on the policies of the local public school district.

 - A student enrolled in an ESA+ Reimbursement School cannot use Opportunity Scholarship funds at that school.
 Only Direct Payment Schools are eligible to receive funds from an Opportunity Scholarship.